framps/raspiBackupDoc/en/src/configuration-examples.md

 ```

 also reduces the size of the image, but this cannot be restored directly
 under Windows.
-It must first be unzipped.
+Unzipi it first.

 ## A Raspberry should be backed up as quickly as possible.
 The backup partition is an EXT4 file system mounted via NFS, which is provided by a NAS

-First, the backup partition of the NAS must be mounted.
+First, the backup partition of the NAS should be mounted.
 This should be done in
 `/etc/fstab` where the NFS partition should be defined and will automatically ibe mounted under `/backup`.

 ```